-In December of 2021, an AFSC working group was formed (the ‘Survey Workload Optimization’ working group, SWO) to evaluate the impacts on survey data of reducing sampling for sex within the length frequency data collections due to repetitive motion injuries that have been occurring on the bottom trawl surveys.
-From the stock assessment perspective, the primary concern when reducing the sampling for sex within the length frequency data collections was the impact on the uncertainty in subsequent sex-specific length composition data.
+In December of 2021, an AFSC working group was formed (the ‘Survey Workload Optimization’ working group, SWO) to evaluate the potential impacts of reductions to sex-sampling within the length frequency data collection process on survey data products.
+From the stock assessment perspective, the primary concern was the impact on the uncertainty in subsequent sex-specific length composition data.
 This is of particular importance to stock assessments that are sex-specific, such as the flatfish assessments conducted by AFSC.
-To that end, we evaluated the impact of reducing sampling for sex within the length frequency data collection to answer two questions: (1) what is the impact of reducing sampling for sex on the uncertainty in the sex-specific length composition?
-And, (2) is there an acceptable level of increase in uncertainty in sex-specific length composition data due to sub-sampling for sex?
+To that end, we addressed two themes: (1) the impact of reducing sampling for sex on the uncertainty in the sex-specific length composition, and (2) identifying an acceptable level of increase in uncertainty in sex-specific length composition data due to sub-sampling for sex.

 Materials and Methods